-- The market participant is neither a licensed distributor nor a regulated consumer. - The market participant was a market participant throughtout the applicable Base Period. - The market participant elects to be a Class A market participant for the load facility for the applicable Adjustment Period, or has made such an election for a prior Adjustment Period and the election has not been revoked.
-Written notice of the election must be made to the IESO no later than June 15 of the calendar year in which the Adjustment Period begins. - The total volume of electricity, as determined by the IESO, supplied by the market participant to the IESO-controlled grid or to the distribution systems of licensed distributors during the applicable Base Period did not exceed the total volume of electricity the market participant withdrew from the IESO-controlled grid or the distribution systems of licensed distributors during that Base Period. - The maximum hourly demand for electricity for each load facility in a month, determined independently, exceeds an average of 1 MW but is less than or equal to an average of 5 MW for the applicable Base Period.
+Adjustment Period and the election has not been revoked.
+Written notice of the election must be made to the IESO no later than June 15 of the calendar year in which the Adjustment Period begins.

+- The load facility meets the definition of load facility in Ontario Regulation 429/04. - The total volume of electricity, as determined by the IESO, supplied by the market participant to the IESO-controlled grid or to the distribution systems of licensed distributors during the applicable Base Period did not exceed the total volume of electricity the market participant withdrew from the IESO-controlled grid or the distribution systems of licensed distributors during that Base Period. - The maximum hourly demand for electricity for each load facility, as defined in Ontario Regulation 429/04, in a month, determined independently, exceeds an average of 1 MW but is less than or equal to an average of 5 MW for the applicable Base Period.